emtee40/parrotos-debian-conversion/README.md

 - **Hack The Box Edition**: Installs tools and configurations optimized for use with Hack The Box, a popular online platform for practicing penetration testing and ethical hacking.

 - **Headless packages**: Installs necessary packages for running ParrotOS without a graphical interface.
 Suitable for servers and remote systems.

+## Post installation

+Some configuration files that may contains customization won't be converted by this script and (if wanted) need to be copyied manually.

+### bashrc

+The parrot version for the default bashrc can be found in **/usr/share/base-files/dot.bashrc**.
+This file can be copied to the following locations:
+- /etc/bash.bashrc
+- /etc/skel/.bashrc
+- /root/.bashrc

+### profile

+The parrot version for the default profile can be found in **/usr/share/base-files/dot.profile**.
+This file can be copied to the following locations:
+- /etc/profile
+- /etc/skel/.profile
+- /root/.profile

+### /etc/skel

+The configuration files in **/etc/skel** are used to populate every user home directory upon the user creation.
+Since the conversion script relies on a pre-installed distribution all the already created users won't have parrot default configurations installed in their home directories.
+To reach a full parrot customization the content of /etc/skel should be copied on every user home directory, but paying attention to avoid override customization that the user may have done on those files.

 ## Compatibility